ComedicChimera/chai-lang.dev/content/book/unit1/chapter5.md

         case 2, 4, 8
             println("n is a small power of 2") case 5
-            println("n is a prime number greater than 4)
+            println("n is a prime number greater than 4")
         # etc...
     end

 Much better!
 Now, we don't have to type `n ==` over and over again.
 The statements structure itself is fairly intuitive.
-The argument to the header, begun with the `match` keyword is the value you want to compare, each case begins with a `case` keyword followed by a block of code and list of values that case matches.
+The argument to the header, begun with the `match` keyword, is the value you want to compare; each case begins with a `case` keyword followed by a block of code and list of values that case matches.